fobbyal/research-goals/README.md

 ## DevOps
 - [ ] Configure and setup [HAProxy](http://www.haproxy.org/) to to reverse proxy with ssl terminationofr ssl pass-through
-- [ ] webpack Code spliting and lazzyloading
+- [ ] webpack Code-spliting and lazzyloading based on routes
 - [ ] webpack Configuration for testing environment
 - [ ] webpack Configure PostCss for testing environment